HMS Brilliant (1757): Coastal raids

 In late 1758 Brilliant joined a Royal Navy squadron supporting amphibious raids along the French coastline.
 In company with other frigates she protected fleet transports and bomb vessels and assisted with shore bombardment in the Battle of Saint Cast on 11 September 1758.
-The progenitor of the Royal Geographic Society, James Rennell, was a midshipman aboard Brilliant during this period and produced his first coastal map while the frigate was stationed off Saint Cast.
+The progenitor of the Royal Geographical Society, James Rennell, was a midshipman aboard Brilliant during this period and produced his first coastal map while the frigate was stationed off Saint Cast.
 Brilliant played an undistinguished role in this engagement as her draught was too deep for her to approach the shore.
 By the afternoon of the battle she was close enough to the beach for her crew to witness the surrounding and defeat of the British Grenadier Guards, but was too distant to range her guns onto their French assailants.

 Brilliant resumed her privateer hunting in the spring of 1759.
 On 17 April she encountered and forced the surrender of the 22-gun French vessel Basque around 700 mi west of Cape Clear.
 As with previous privateer captures, the captured French ship and her crew were taken to Plymouth and handed over to Navy authorities.